 Denmark’s New Politics is a fabulous combination of loud rap and even louder rock.
 The rock elements tend toward grunge and punk, and the way singers David Boyd and Søren Hansen position their vocals balances all these aspects effectively.
 Their debut, New Politics, was one of 2010’s very best, including ten leaping songs that are catchy and great.
 Hansen and Boyd co-write all lyrics and music, and have been working together for about five years.
 I saw them last year at El Corazon and was fascinated by their fervor and accessibility.
 That show and their CD were a couple musical high points of my year.
 Boyd can break dance – for real – and rap and sing.
 Hansen screams his vocals (he can sing traditionally as well – check out “Die For You,”) all the while tearing his guitar apart.
 Boyd, who is part Danish/Swedish and half American – and an occasional prankster – talked with me today from the Bay Area while visiting his dad’s family.
 New Politics will be in Seattle this Monday, March 7th at El Corazon.

-I saw the video of New Politics participating in a hotel trashing contest.
+I saw the video of New Politics participating in a.
 That looked very fun.